arjunkomath/RustyInk/README.md

 [remote_data] # The remote data to be fetched and passed to every page, can be accessed using `remote_data` object repo_meta = "https://api.github.com/repos/arjunkomath/rustyink" # The url of the remote data
 ```
+## AMP Support

+AMP support is built-in, you can enable AMP for a page by adding `amp: true` to the page metadata.
+While building AMP pages, `amp` template will be used instead of `app` as the base template, this template should be present in the `theme` folder.
+You can find an example of this in the docs folder.

 ## Handlebars Helpers